Keeping your potted plants watered is vital to good plant care. But drainage in potted plants is also essential to caring for plants.

 - A good succulent and cactus mix is right for these plants and euphorbia.

 Specialty mixes, such as African violet and orchid mixes, should provide just the right drainage for those plants.

 In some instances, you may not be able to find just the right soil for your plant or your circumstances.

-You may want to enhance drainage by amending the soil with substances such as:
+You may want to enhance drainage by amending the soil with soil amendments such as:

 - Pea gravel or small potting shards incorporated lightly into the soil will enhance drainage and help you create a sharply draining mix.

-- Wood chips incorporated lightly into the soil help enhance drainage while slightly retaining moisture.
+- Wood chips or bark incorporated lightly into the soil help enhance drainage while slightly retaining moisture.
 This can be helpful for plants that need very slightly moist soil but cannot tolerate soggy soil.

 - Organic matter such as well-rotted manure, coco coir, peat moss, and compost will also improve drainage while retaining the right amount of moisture.

 - Activated charcoal incorporated into soil improves drainage while helping deter fungal and bacterial infections and facilitating the healthy dispersal of fertilizer products.